Culinary delights and enjoyment while traveling – see the food blog

 South Tyrol: A region of pleasure between the Alps and Mediterranean lightness

-South Tyrol combines alpine tradition with Mediterranean sophistication.
-The valleys smell of bacon, freshly baked Schüttelbrot and spicy mountain cheese.
-Excellent wines such as Lagrein and Gewürztraminer mature on the vineyards around Kaltern or Tramin.
-In a rustic parlor, the host serves you Schlutzkrapfen with brown butter while you enjoy the view of the snow-capped peaks.
-High up on a mountain pasture, the Kaiserschmarrn for childhood and freedom.
+South Tyrol combines Alpine tradition with Mediterranean flair.
+The valleys are filled with the aroma of speck, freshly baked flatbread, and tangy mountain cheese.
+Excellent wines like Lagrein and Gewürztraminer mature in the vineyards around Kaltern and Tramin.
+The innkeeper will serve you in a rustic parlor.
+Schlutzkrapfen with brown butter, while you enjoy the view of the snow-covered peaks.
+High up on an alpine pasture, the Kaiserschmarrn for childhood and freedom.

 Canada: Maple syrup, ice wine and fresh seafood

 Canada surprises with an incredible culinary diversity.
-In Quebec you can stroll through markets and try creamy cheese, crispy butter tarts and fresh cider.
-Further east, on the Atlantic coast, you can get freshly caught lobster served – cooked in sea water and refined with melted butter.
+In Quebec You can stroll through markets and sample creamy cheese, crispy butter tarts, and fresh cider.
+Further east, on the Atlantic coast, you'll find... freshly caught lobster served – cooked in sea water and refined with melted butter.
 In the wineries of Niagara, Ice Wine served, a sweet, intensely aromatic drop that goes perfectly with a dessert made from maple syrup.

 California: Wine, enjoyment and the relaxed lifestyle

-A world of enjoyment unfolds between the rolling hills of Napa Valley and the rustic wineries in Sonoma.
-It's not just about wine, but about the perfect interplay of flavors.
-A glass of strong Cabernet Sauvignon accompanies a juicy steak, while a tangy Chardonnay harmonizes with regional cheese.
-In Sonoma, where there are fewer tourists than in Napa, family-run wineries invite you to relaxed tastings.
+Between the rolling hills of Napa Valley and the rustic wineries of Sonoma, a world of indulgence unfolds.
+Here, it's not just about wine, but about the perfect interplay of flavors.
+A glass of robust Cabernet Sauvignon accompanies a juicy steak, while a crisp Chardonnay harmonizes beautifully with regional cheese.
+Sonoma is less touristy than Napa, where family-run wineries invite visitors to relaxed tastings.

 Ireland: Pubs, Whiskey and Hearty Specialties